MEGA65/mega65-core/docs/build.md

 $GIT_ROOT$/mega65-core>
 ```

-Currently, the ```px100mhz``` branch is what you should compile.
+Currently, the ```development``` branch is what you should compile.
 So, checkout that branch:
 ```
-$GIT_ROOT$/mega65-core> git checkout px100mhz
-Branch px100mhz set up to track remote branch px100mhz from origin.
+$GIT_ROOT$/mega65-core> git checkout development Branch px100mhz set up to track remote branch development from origin.
-Switched to a new branch 'px100mhz'
+Switched to a new branch 'development'
 $GIT_ROOT$/mega65-core>
 ```